 The Great Water Pan Debate

 There is a great debate online about whether to use a water pan in a pellet smoker or not.
 I prefer to use one due to the fact that I want my brisket to cook as close to 225 degrees as possible and a water pan helps avoid temperature fluctuations.
+It also helps smoke molecules adhere to the meat.
 I wrote a whole article on that right over here.